victorL91/trueAccord/README.md

 - The latest version of Node installed on your machine. node version >= 12

+- `npm` must be installed on your machine

-- Typescript installed globally
+- Typescript installed globally for easier use
 `npm install -g typescript`

-- Jest install globally for easier use
+- Jest installed globally for easier use
 `npm install -g jest`